23 Incredible Road Trips in the U.S.

 6. Zion to Grand Canyon: A National Parks Road Trip in the Southwest

 If you’re looking to visit as many national parks as possible in one road trip, this southwestern itinerary is for you.
 This journey through Utah and Arizona lets you hike Angel’s Landing in Zion, feel tiny under Delicate Arch in Arches National Park, explore Fairyland Loop Trail in Bryce Canyon, and, of course, raft down the Colorado River in the Grand Canyon.
-Most visitors to the Grand Canyon remain on the rim, but we recommend staying at least four days to venture within the canyon and take advantage of the trails and river rafting.
+Most visitors to the Grand Canyon remain on the rim, but take at least four days to venture within the canyon and take advantage of the trails and river rafting.

 Plan your trip